UWA Grant Peer Support

 Grant Peer Support is an annual cycle for researchers applying for major grants schemes such as NHMRC and ARC.
 We encourage applicants to use Grant Peer Support for all externally funded research grant applications.

-The following guidelines have been prepared for those wishing to improve their chances of success and to be eligible for central funding support.
+The following guidelines have been prepared for those wishing to improve their chances of success.

 Step 1: Proposal Planning

 The "Plan on a Page" Approach to Proposal Development 6-18 months prior to the agency deadline (for ARC and NHMRC grant and fellowship schemes)

 We encourage you to plan early for applications to competitive grant schemes and have made available a 'Plan on a Page: for public good research proposal development' tool to support the planning process.
 This planning tool can assist you in the design and planning of your proposal for the specific funding agency before you write your actual proposal.
 If you require support completing a Plan on a Page, please contact the Research Development Office.